 “Simply having a reptile in the household increases the risk of Salmonella spp. infection”.
 Learn who is most at risk and what you can do to minimize your family’s risk of contracting disease.

-Psittacosis is an infectious disease of birds and people caused by Chlamydia psittaci, formerly known as Chlamydophila psittaci.
-This client education handout discusses types of birds commonly associated with human psittacosis, persons at risk as well as details of psittacosis in humans as birds and measures to prevent disease.
+Psittacosis is an infectious disease of birds and people caused by Chlamydia psittaci.
+This client education handout discusses types of birds commonly associated with human psittacosis, persons at risk as well as details of psittacosis in humans and birds and measures to prevent disease.

 A public health guide on bats and rabies by Bat Conservation International.